 Can I Be Both a Sole Proprietor and an Independent Contractor?

-Both independent contractors and sole proprietors are business owners.
+Both independent contractors and sole proprietors are self-employed business owners.
 They both keep track of business income and expenses; they both file income taxes using Schedule C (unless a different business type is chosen), and both pay self-employment taxes on their business income..

 These two designations are talking about the same business, and the differences are really only are relevant to how income is received, so you can be both.
 For example, a sole proprietor might receive 1099 income from a contracting employer and also receive other business income from sales of a product or service.
-At the end of the year, all income is included in calculating the business's income taxes.
+At the end of the year, all income is included in calculating the business's income tax return.

 Do I Have to Do Anything to Be a Sole Proprietor or Independent Contractor?

 You don't have to register your small business as a sole proprietor with your state, as you would have to do if you have an LLC or corporation business type.
-And you don't need to register as an independent contractor if you receive a 1099-MISC form from someone you worked for.
+And you there's no way to register as an independent contractor; you just receive income from a 1099-MISC and report it on your business tax return.